naumanb/aws-sa-co3-notes/readme.md

 - Business Premises => DX Location => AWS Region.
 - **Port Allocation** at a DX Location (connection to DX Location must be set up third-party).
 - Provides consistent, low-latency, high-speed connections.
-- No built-in encryption; IPSec VPN can be used over DX for security.
+- No built-in encryption; IPSec Public VPN can be used over DX for security.

 ### Components
 - **DX Location** (large data center not owned by AWS)